Snowflake-Labs/terraform-provider-snowflake/README.md

 - The [discussions area](https://github.com/Snowflake-Labs/terraform-provider-snowflake/discussions) of this repo, we use this forum to discuss new features and changes to the provider.
 - **If you are an enterprise customer**, reach out to your account team.
 This helps us prioritize issues.
 - The [issues section](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues) might already have an issue addressing your question.

+## Would you like to create an issue?
+If you would like to create a GitHub issue, please read our [guide](./CREATING_ISSUES.md) first.
+It contains useful links, FAQ, and commonly known issues with solutions that may already solve your case.

 ## Additional debug logs for `snowflake_grant_privileges_to_role` resource
 Set environment variable `SF_TF_ADDITIONAL_DEBUG_LOGGING` to a non-empty value.
 Additional logs will be visible with `sf-tf-additional-debug` prefix, e.g.: